 The statistical tables and graphs in this Global Report are provisional and subject to change.
-They can, to a large extent, be cross-referenced with UNHCR's 2001 Population Statistics.
+They can, to a large extent, be cross-referenced with UNHCR's 2002 Population Statistics.
 However, for a better understanding of the context in which UNHCR operates in a country or region, more detailed statistics are sometimes included in footnotes.
 For the purpose of this Report, the term "of whom UNHCR assisted" is used for persons having benefited directly from UNHCR's protection and assistance, unless stated otherwise.
-While UNHCR receives a wealth of statistical data from its offices in the field, it has been decided that in this and future Global Reports and Appeals, exclusive use will be made of the statistical data officially communicated to Headquarters by field offices during the annual exercise leading to the publication of UNHCR's statistical report.
-The purpose of this decision is to ensure consistent use of one set of data centrally maintained by UNHCR's Population Data Unit.
+The statistical data used in this Global Report are those officially communicated to headquarters by field offices during the annual exercise leading to the annual publication of UNHCR's statistical yearbook.
+This ensures maximum and consistent use of one set of data centrally maintained by UNHCR's Population Data Unit.